bamf2077/quarklist/README.md

-# adblock-n2olist
+# QuarkList
-A Adblock Plus subscription for chinese users.
+An Adblock Plus subscription for Chinese users.